LC4-DViT: Land-cover Creation for Land-cover Classification with Deformable Vision Transformer: Introduction

+Diffusion-based generative models have enabled high-fidelity image and video synthesis and powerful text-to-image systems~\citep{Ho2020DDPM,Song2020SDE,Nichol2021GLIDE,saharia2022photorealistic}.
+Their adaptation to remote sensing is more recent: RSDiff~\citep{Sebaq2023RSDiff}, SatDM~\citep{Baghirli2023SatDM}, DiffusionSat~\citep{Khanna2023DiffusionSat}, and CRS-Diff~\citep{Tang2024CRSDiff} synthesize auxiliary satellite scenes using text prompts, semantic masks, and metadata.
+However, most pipelines still rely on generic prompts and heuristic filtering~\citep{DeVita2024DMGS}, often yielding semantic inconsistencies and geometric artifacts that limit their value for high-precision land-cover mapping.

-Land-cover mapping has progressed from early pixel-wise statistical classifiers to modern deep-learning pipelines, yet several structural bottlenecks remain \citep{Marmanis2016DeepLearning, Tzepkenlis2023DeepSegmentation}.
-Convolutional neural networks (CNNs) fine-tuned from natural-image backbones have dominated recent benchmarks and achieved impressive gains in scene-level accuracy \citep{Vali2020DeepLearning, Khan2022RemoteSensing, Zhu2019CNNs, Li2024GCTInception, Li2024WheatPest,Xia2017AID, ma2024exoskeleton, chen2025crater}; however, their fixed, square receptive fields struggle with the elongated shorelines, meandering rivers, and fragmented urban parcels that typify high-resolution remote-sensing imagery \citep{Khan2024TransformerBased, wang2023obstacle, xiao2023positioning}.
-Transformer variants introduce global self-attention and have reduced spectral–spatial aliasing \citep{Zhao2022RoadFormer, han2023uav}, but most implementations still assume regularly sampled grids and require dense, task-specific supervision that is costly to acquire.
-Transfer learning and self-supervised strategies alle-\\ \\ viate data scarcity to a degree \citep{Naushad2021DeepTransfer, Alosaimi2023SelfSupervised, Scheibenreif2022SelfSupervised}, yet performance remains capped by the long-tailed, class-imbalanced nature of real-world aerial datasets and by cross-sensor domain shifts.
-Parallel work in diffusion-based generation has begun to synthesize auxiliary satellite scenes (e.g., RSDiff \citep{Sebaq2023RSDiff}, SatDM \citep{Baghirli2023SatDM}, DiffusionSat \citep{Khanna2023DiffusionSat}) to enrich training corpora; nevertheless, these pipelines rely on generic prompts and heuristic filtering, often yielding semantic inconsistencies and geometric artifacts that limit downstream utility \citep{DeVita2024DMGS}.
-In short, existing land-use/land-cover (LULC) classifiers (i) model complex landform geometries with inflexible kernels or (ii) augment data with imagery whose fidelity is insufficient for fine-grained mapping, leaving a gap that the present LC4-DViT framework seeks to close by uniting class-balanced, description-driven diffusion sampling with a deformation-aware Vision Transformer.
+In parallel, land-cover mapping has progressed from pixel-wise statistical classifiers to deep-learning pipelines~\citep{Marmanis2016DeepLearning,cui2024gf2river,Tzepkenlis2023DeepSegmentation}.
+Convolutional neural networks (CNNs) fine-tuned from natural-image backbones dominate many benchmarks~\citep{Vali2020DeepLearning,Khan2022RemoteSensing,Zhu2019CNNs,Li2024GCTInception,Li2024WheatPest,Xia2017AID}, but their fixed receptive fields struggle with elongated shorelines, meandering rivers, and fragmented urban parcels~\citep{Khan2024TransformerBased,wang2023obstacle,xiao2023positioning}.
+Transformer variants introduce global self-attention and alleviate spectral–spatial aliasing~\citep{Zhao2022RoadFormer,han2023uav}, yet most implementations still assume regularly sampled grids and require dense task-specific supervision.
+Transfer learning, self-supervised strategies~\citep{Naushad2021DeepTransfer,Alosaimi2023SelfSupervised,Scheibenreif2022SelfSupervised}, and diffusion-based generation~\citep{Sebaq2023RSDiff,Baghirli2023SatDM,Khanna2023DiffusionSat,Tang2024CRSDiff} partially mitigate data scarcity, but current systems either model complex landform geometries with inflexible kernels or augment training with synthetic imagery whose fidelity is insufficient for fine-grained, hydrology- and infrastructure-related land-cover types~\citep{DeVita2024DMGS}.
+We therefore concentrate on hydrology- and infrastructure-related categories—Beach, Bridge, Desert, Forest, Mountain, Pond, Port, and River in AID and Harbor, River, and Pond in SIRI-WHU—as a challenging, practically important testbed.